You need to restart your

-Apache config file before restarting the service.
+Apache config for errors before restarting as it could cause the

 You can use both

-httpd to test your
+httpd tool to test your

 Apacheconfiguration file using your preferred text editor.